From BR Bullpen

 Biographical Information

 He was a quick little fellow, playing at a time when first basemen needed to be fast on their feet, and when he retired, he held a host of fielding records at first base.
-The 1924 Washington Senators infield, of which he was a part, was famous for its sterling defense.
+The Washington Senators infield of 1924, of which he was a part, was famous for its sterling defense.

-He broke in with the 1915 Washington Senators at age 21, when Walter Johnson, the 27-year-old star of the team, won 27 games.
+He broke in with the Senators in 1915 at age 21, when Walter Johnson, the 27-year-old star of the team, won 27 games.
 He stayed with the Senators through 1932.
 During that time, they won the pennant twice - in 1924, when they won the World Series, and in 1925, when they lost the World Series.
 He roomed with Johnson for seven years.